The top female-founded period and cycle tracking apps for 2026

 Find your a period and cycle-tracking app to suit you

-Over the last ten or so years, period and cycle tracking apps have become essential tools for millions of women and people who menstruate worldwide.
+Over the last decade or more, period and cycle tracking apps have become essential tools for millions of women and people who menstruate worldwide.
 These apps not only help predict menstrual cycles but also provide useful insights into overall reproductive health.

 In this article, we explore some of our favourite female-founded period tracking apps that are making waves in the FemTech industry….